Omkar-1128/Zerodha/AUTH_TOKEN_FIX.md

 ## How It Works

 1. **Login Flow:**
-   - User logs in on frontend
+   - User logs in on frontend (`zerodha-os.netlify.app`)
-   - Backend returns token in response body (and sets cookie for backward compatibility)
+   - Backend returns token in response body
    - Frontend stores token in localStorage
-   - Frontend redirects to dashboard
+   - Frontend redirects to dashboard **with token in URL**: `dashboard-os.netlify.app?token=...`

+2. **Dashboard Initialization:**
+   - Dashboard reads token from URL parameter
+   - Stores token in its own localStorage (different domain)
+   - Removes token from URL for security
+   - Sends token in `Authorization: Bearer <token>` header to verify

-2. **Dashboard Verification:**
+3. **Dashboard Verification:**
    - Dashboard reads token from localStorage
    - Sends token in `Authorization: Bearer <token>` header
    - Backend verifies token from header
    - Dashboard stays authenticated ✅

-3. **Logout:**
+4. **Logout:**
    - Clear localStorage token
    - Clear cookie
    - Redirect to login

+**Why URL parameter?** localStorage is domain-specific.
+Token stored on `zerodha-os.netlify.app` is NOT accessible from `dashboard-os.netlify.app`.
+We pass it via URL once, then store it in dashboard's localStorage.

 ## Files Changed